mmower/rez/docs/REZ.md

 A keyword is a `:` prefix followed by a Javascript compatible id, e.g.

-    :continuous
+    :stack
     :weapon
     :item

-Keywords are used for constant values, for example the type of an item (e.g. `:sword`) or the layout mode of a scene (`:continuous`).
+Keywords are used for constant values, for example the type of an item (e.g. `:sword`) or the layout mode of a scene (`:stack`).

 Keywords can be formed into hierarchies using the `@derive` directive.